AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Background and Related Work

-\begin{itemize} \item \textbf{Lack of contextual information within the repository:} Most of existing work~\cite{Liu2026SecureReviewer:Fine-tuning, Cihan2025EvaluatingReview, Haider2024PromptingGeneration, Peng2025ICodeReviewer:Prompts, Sun2025BitsAI-CR:Practice, tang-etal-2024-codeagent} perform static LLM prompts (i.e., a fixed, pre‑defined prompt that remains the same for every input) using only the information available in the PR, e.g., code diff or the textual description of CWE to perform secure code review.
-However, at the pre-commit stage, many vulnerabilities emerge as immature vulnerabilities with incomplete and context-dependent weaknesses.
-To identify such security weaknesses, LLMs are required to analyze the code together with its repository context and understand concrete patterns in order to reason about potential security implications that are not yet fully manifested, highlighting the need for a novel approach that effectively perform secure code review at the pre-commit stage.
+\begin{itemize} \item \textbf{Lack of contextual information within the repository:} Most existing approaches~\cite{Liu2025SecureReviewer:Fine-tuning, Cihan2025EvaluatingReview, Haider2024PromptingGeneration, Peng2025ICodeReviewer:Prompts, Sun2025BitsAI-CR:Practice, tang-etal-2024-codeagent, ZhangLaura2025} rely on \emph{static LLM prompting}—a pre-defined prompt applied uniformly across inputs—using only PR-level information (e.g., code diffs, issue descriptions).
+This limits their ability to adaptively explore and incorporate broader repository context.
+Because early-stage vulnerabilities are highly context-dependent~\cite{Bojanova2016TheBugs}, identifying such weaknesses requires reasoning over repository-level context and recognizing patterns that may not yet be fully manifested.

-\item \textbf{Lack of Ground-Truths and Benchmark for Line-Level Secure Code Review.} Existing vulnerability datasets~\cite{Liu2026SecureReviewer:Fine-tuning, TufanoCR2021, BhandariCVEFixes2021, FanBigVul2020, CodeBERT2020} target file- or function-level detection and fully manifested vulnerabilities, mainly for prediction or classification.
-Existing code review benchmarks~\cite{Liu2026SecureReviewer:Fine-tuning,Cihan2025EvaluatingReview,Haider2024PromptingGeneration,tang-etal-2024-codeagent} only focus on the code changes at the diff hunk (i.e., a small window of code that contains the modified lines).
-They lack high-quality, line-level annotations and do not capture \emph{immature vulnerabilities} in early code, making them unsuitable for evaluating line-level pre-commit secure code review generation.
-Despite the recent effort~\cite{Peng2025ICodeReviewer:Prompts,Sun2025BitsAI-CR:Practice} of line-level secure code review, their benchmark datasets are not public-available.
-On top of that, most datasets leave out rich \emph{repository-level context}, such as the dependencies, configuration files, and other static assets, where additional information can help an agentic AI detect early traces of vulnerability. \end{itemize}
+\item \textbf{Lack of Ground-Truths and Benchmark for Line-Level Secure Code Review.} Existing vulnerability datasets~\cite{Liu2025SecureReviewer:Fine-tuning, TufanoCR2021, BhandariCVEFixes2021, FanBigVul2020, CodeBERT2020} focus on file- or function-level detection of fully manifested vulnerabilities, primarily for prediction or classification.
+Similarly, existing code review benchmarks~\cite{Liu2025SecureReviewer:Fine-tuning, Cihan2025EvaluatingReview, Haider2024PromptingGeneration, tang-etal-2024-codeagent} operate at the diff-hunk level.
+They lack high-quality line-level annotations and do not capture \emph{immature vulnerabilities} in early-stage code, making them unsuitable for evaluating pre-commit secure code review.
+Although recent work~\cite{Peng2025ICodeReviewer:Prompts, Sun2025BitsAI-CR:Practice} explores line-level review, their datasets are not publicly available.
+Moreover, most datasets omit repository-level context (e.g., dependencies and configuration files), which is critical for detecting early-stage vulnerabilities.